 - our environment.

-Landslides occur in a variety of settings in Yukon.
+Landslides occur in a variety of settings in the Yukon.
 These have the potential to cause loss of life or property.
-We can help create a safer environment in Yukon by understanding landslides.
+We can help create a safer environment in the Yukon by understanding landslides.
 This includes climate change factors,

-Landslides related to permafrost thaw occur throughout Yukon.
+Landslides related to permafrost thaw occur throughout the Yukon.
 These are more prevalent in south and central Yukon.
 These landslides are unique because of: